Deci-AI/super-gradients/documentation/source/models_export_pose.md

+# Pose Estimation Models Export

-# This tutorial shows how to export YoloNAS-Pose model to ONNX format for deployment to ONNX-compatible runtimes and accelerators.
+This tutorial shows how to export YoloNAS-Pose model to ONNX format for deployment to ONNX-compatible runtimes and accelerators.

 From this tutorial you will learn: